 - The pipes

-While some of these have simple fixes (for instance, if your drain is leaking, you can get a temporary fix for it by buying a drain plug that can hold off the water a little more securely), but some of them - like a serious leak in the grout or the pipes - will require a licensed plumber to fix.
+While some of these have simple fixes.
+For instance, if your drain is leaking, you can get a temporary fix for it by buying a drain plug that can hold off the water a little more securely.
+You can also fix your leaking faucet relatively easily on your own.
+However, some leaks like a serious leak in the grout or the pipes will require a licensed plumber to fix.

-Here’s how to figure out which part of your tub is leaking:
+How do I figure out which part of my tub is leaking?

 As a homeowner, it’s important to keep in mind that a pipe leaking under your bathtub may or may not be a big deal; but if one pipe is leaking, it’s often a sign that others are, too.